An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Analysis of archival data and new observations

-It is obvious from Fig.~\ref{slices} that the vertical scale-heights of both components increase toward the periphery of the galaxy.
-In Fig.~\ref{vert_scales_and_mu} we show the changes of the thickness and mid-plane brightness with radius obtained from the decomposition of vertical slices.
+It is obvious from Fig.~\ref{slices} that the vertical scaleheights of both components increase towards the periphery of the galaxy.
+In Fig.~\ref{vert_scales_and_mu} we show the changes of the thickness and mid-plane surface brightness with radius obtained from the decomposition of vertical slices.
 Both components have noticeable flaring starting at $8-12$~kpc ($10-15$~arcsec).
-The scale-height of the thin disc in the inner part\footnote{In the Appendix~\ref{appendix} we show that our method satisfactory excludes the bulge influence.} is $z_t=1.9\pm0.1$~arcsec and it grows to $\sim3$~arcsec in the outer regions.
-The scale-height of the thick component grows from $z_T=7.5\pm0.3$~arcsec by a factor of two.
+The scaleheight of the thin disc in the inner part\footnote{In the Appendix~\ref{appendix} we show that our method satisfactory excludes the bulge influence.} is $z_t=1.9\pm0.1$~arcsec and it grows to $\sim3$~arcsec in the outer regions.
+The scaleheight of the thick component grows from $z_T=7.5\pm0.3$~arcsec by a factor of two.
 This proves that the model of the constant disc thickness is not applicable to \N7572.
-Here we must keep in mind that the approximation function and the effects of the line-of-sight integration certainly affect the estimate of the disc component thickness. {Therefore, our method provides only a first order characterisation of the flaring.}
+Here we must keep in mind that choice of the fitting function and the effects of the line-of-sight integration certainly affect the estimate of the disc component thickness.
+In addition, the estimates of $z_t$ and possibly $z_T$ for low-surface brightness regions are a bit overestimated due to the PSF influence.
+Therefore, our method provides only a first-order characterization of the flaring.